 You can upload users to add new users or to update existing users, including changing passwords and roles.
-It is not necessary to upload multiple users you can also use this method with individual accounts.
+It is not necessary to upload multiple users, as you can also use this method to add or update individual accounts.

-As this is a more workload intensive method for adding/updating accounts it is also recommended you consider other authentication methods.
+As this method is workload intensive, it is also recommended you consider other authentication methods.

 Difference to HR import

 The Upload users menu does not include the hierarchy position, organisation position, manager name/ID, or job assignment fields.
 Therefore if your site includes these fields the Upload users menu is not suitable.